IdentitySync is Gigya's robust ETL solution (Extract, Transform, Load) that offers an easy way to transfer data in bulk between platforms.

+Click the ellipsis for the Actions menu.
 The following actions are available:

-|Edit||Opens the current data flow in the Edit Data Flow window and change any of its attributes, steps and parameters using the Script Repository.|
+|Edit||Opens the current data flow in IdentitySync Studio and change any of its attributes, steps and parameters.|

 |Run Test||Runs the data flow once on 10 records for test purposes.
 If the test was successful, after refreshing the dashboard, you will see the timestamp of the test run under Last Successful Run.
-For a detailed report of the test results, at this current stage of development, use idx.search and retrieve the JobStatus object.
-Later on, job status reports will be available within the dashboard.|
+Use the Status button to view the details of the run.
+See Job History section on this page.|

 |Duplicate||Useful for creating a new data flow based on a flow which has already been customized, if you wish to create a similar flow with slight variations.|

 3. Schedule the Dataflow

-- Under Actions, click (schedule) to open the Scheduler.
+- Under Actions, select Scheduler.

 - Click Create Schedule.